shoui520/shoui520.github.io/docs/readingtips.md

 Then take that amount of characters or pages and increase it by a bit (round it up or something) and make that your goal to read every day.

-### The usefulness of grammar study and some specific Yomichan dictionaries.
+### The usefulness of grammar study and some specific Yomitan dictionaries.

 Honestly grammar study is very useful for reading.